by Calculated Risk on 9/19/2012 06:02:00 PM

-Three-fourths of the way through 2012, single family starts are on pace for about 520 thousand this year, and total starts are on pace for about 750 thousand.
+Two-thirds of the way through 2012, single family starts are on pace for 515 thousand this year, and total starts are on pace for about 740 thousand.
 That is an increase of about 20% from 2011, and is above the forecasts for most analysts (however Lawler was very close).

 Here is an update to the graph comparing multi-family starts and completions.
 Since it usually takes over a year on average to complete a multi-family project, there is a lag between multi-family starts and completions.
 Completions are important because that is new supply added to the market, and starts are important because that is future new supply (units under construction is also important for employment).